-For black American artist Carrie Mae Weems. the 'changing same' of the world must be countered consistently am a woman who uses her voice.
+For black American artist Carrie Mae Weems, the 'changing same' of the world must be countered consistently am a woman who uses her voice.
 That I have laryngitis right now is hilarious to me," says artist Carrie Mae Weems.
 By "voice," Weems is being resolutely unambiguous, as she is one artist who finds joy in speaking about her creations.
+When Weems (63) relives the impetus for her work, she stacks the metaphors, repeats and lingers over words and their sounds, as if the works are suddenly coming alive off the print to offer new meaning.